maj-biostat/rsv-sim/README.md

 ## todo

+add example trials
+reduce baseline risk to check sensitivity make sim00 consistent with sim01 in terms of lspec. once done, propagate lspec change implications through to reporting

 convert output to word doc

-use simplified tables
+use simplified tables?
 determine how to deal with ggplot output scaling

-incorporating timing and summarise duration of trial